munich-quantum-toolkit/predictor/UPGRADING.md

 ## [Unreleased]

+### End of support for x86 macOS systems

-With this release, `mqt-predictor` no longer supports the x86 architecture on macOS.
+Starting with this release, MQT Predictor no longer supports x86 macOS systems.
-This step was necessary to ensure compatibility with PyTorch.
+This step is necessary to ensure compatibility with PyTorch.
+Furthermore, this coincides with GitHub removing the `macos-13` runners from their infrastructure. x86 macOS systems are no longer tested in our CI.

 ## [2.3.0] - 2025-07-29